dendibakh/perf-book/chapters/9-Optimizing-Computations/9-1 Data Dependencies.md

 You cannot eliminate data dependencies, they are a fundamental property of programs.
 Any program takes an input to compute something.
 In fact, people have developed techniques to discover data dependencies among statements and build data flow graphs.
 This is called *dependence analysis* and is more appropriate for compiler developers, rather than performance engineers.
 We are not interested in building data flow graphs for the whole program.
 Instead, we want to find a critical dependency chain in a hot piece of code, such as a loop or function.

 You may wonder: "If you cannot get rid of dependency chains, what *can* you do?".
 Well, sometimes this will be a limiting factor for performance, and unfortunately, you will have to live with it.
 But there are cases where you can break unnecessary data dependency chains or overlap their execution.
 One such example is shown in [@lst:DepChain].
 Similar to a few other cases, we present the source code on the left along with the corresponding ARM assembly on the right.
-Also, this code example is included in the Performance Ninja repository on GitHub, so you can try it yourself.
+Also, this code example is included in the `dep_chains_2`[^] lab assignment of the Performance Ninja online course, so you can try it yourself.

-[TODO]: add perf-ninja URL of the lab assignment

 This small program simulates random particle movement.
 We have 1000 particles moving on a 2D surface without constraints, which means they can go as far from their starting position as they want.
 Each particle is defined by its x and y coordinates on a 2D surface and speed.
 The initial x and y coordinates are in the range [-1000;1000] and the speed is in the range [0;1], which doesn't change.
 The program simulates 1000 movement steps for each particle.
 For each step, we use a random number generator (RNG) to produce an angle, which sets the movement direction for a particle.
 Then we adjust the coordinates of a particle accordingly.